Dynamics of vertex-reinforced random walks: General introduction

-We introduce in the following Definition \ref{def:traps} the notion of {\it strongly trapping subsets,} which we prove in Theorem \ref{thm:traps} to always be such subsets $T(x)$ for some $x\in\E_s$ -and actually for all $x\in\Sigma$, where $\Sigma\subset\E_s$ is defined in the statement of the theorem.
+We introduce in the following Definition \ref{def:traps} the notion of \textit{strongly trapping subsets}, which we prove in Theorem \ref {thm:traps} to always be such subsets $T(x)$ for some $x\in\E_s$.
 As a consequence, by Theorem \ref{thm:conv}, the VRRW localizes on these subsets with positive probability.
-The result is thus a generalization to arbitrary reinforcement matrices of Theorem 1.1 by Volkov (2001,\cite{volkov}) when $a_{i,j}:=\1_{\{i\sim j\}}$, in which case the assumptions of Definition \ref{def:traps} obviously reduce to {\bf(c) or (c)'}.
+The result is thus a generalization to arbitrary reinforcement matrices of Theorem 1.1 by Volkov \cite{volkov} when $a_{i,j}:=\1_{\{i\sim j\}}$, in which case the assumptions of Definition \ref{def:traps} obviously reduce to (c) or (c)$'$.